aurora-is-near/doc.aurora.dev/docs/aurora-cloud/chain.md

 or Cloud Console API, which is described in detail in the table below.

 >*Note:* you still will be able to do this via the direct contract calls on Near blockchain, if needed.
-But we discourage you from using those, because it is not as convinient as Cloud Console UI or Cloud Console API.
+But we discourage you from using those, because it is not as convenient as Cloud Console UI or Cloud Console API.

 ### Aurora Cloud Console: Aurora Chain API